 Hash and Concentrates

 Hashish, hash oil, and other marijuana concentrates are treated more harshly than cannabis flower under Mississippi law.
 Almost all possession, sale, delivery, and cultivation charges are felonies.

-Possession of up to 0.1 gram of concentrates – a negligible amount – is either a misdemeanor or a felony and is punishable by up to 1 year in jail and up to $1,000 in fines.
-Possession of between 0.1 and 2 grams is a felony punishable by up to 3 years in prison, plus up to $50,000 in fines.
+Possession of up to 0.1 gram of concentrates – a negligible amount – is either a misdemeanor or a felony and is punishable by up to one year in jail and up to $1,000 in fines.
+Possession of between 0.1 and two grams is a felony punishable by up to three years in prison, plus up to $50,000 in fines.